Bug #5501

 Best,

-Updated by Joseph Sible almost 6 years ago
+Updated by Joseph Sible about 6 years ago

 I just ran into this problem myself, and I think I got to the bottom of it.
 Important to note is that this happens on CentOS 6.10, which even when fully updated runs the rather old kernel 2.6.32-754.6.3.el6.x86_64.
 Here's an easy way to reproduce the root cause of the problem on that system: